paul-hammant/tbd/content/monorepos/index.md

 With the monorepo model, there is a strong desire to have third-party binaries in source-control too.
 You might think that it would be unmanageable for reasons of size.
-In terms of history, Perforce and Subversion don't mind a terrabyte of history of binary files (or more), and Git performed much better when Git-LFS was created.
-You could still feel that the HEAD revision of thousands of fine grained dependencies is too much for a workstation, but that can be managed if gia 'sparse checkout' techniques (see below).
+In terms of history, Perforce and Subversion don't mind a terabyte of history of binary files (or more), and Git performed much better when Git-LFS was created.
+You could still feel that the HEAD revision of thousands of fine-grained dependencies is too much for a workstation, but that can be managed via 'sparse checkout' techniques (see below).

-Note:  Python, Java, C++ and other SDKs are installed the regular way on the developer workstatio, and not acquired from the source-control repo/branch.
+Note:  Python, Java, C++ and other SDKs are installed the regular way on the developer workstation, and not acquired from the source-control repository/branch.

 ## In-house dependencies